 Written by: Danny Belton - Head of Lending

-We’ve put together this article to fill you in about the process of adding someone onto your mortgage, including the legal processes, expenses, and other alternatives if adding your partner to your mortgage isn’t the right fit for you.
+We’ve put together this article to fill you in on the process of adding a partner to your mortgage, including the legal processes, expenses, and other alternatives if adding your partner to your mortgage isn’t the right fit for you.

-The first step you should take is to talk to your mortgage adviser, they will be familiar with adding partners to mortgages.
-In the same way that you were required to, your partner will need to undergo credit and affordability checks to make sure that they can also keep up with repayments.
-Your current lender may charge you a fee for this service, and regardless of how well you currently keep up with repayments, they are under no obligation to add your partner if your partner doesn’t pass the checks.
+Your current lender may charge you a fee for this service, and regardless of how well you currently keep up with repayments, they are under no obligation to add your partner if they don’t pass the checks.

-If your lender does agree to add your partner onto your mortgage, you may need to hire a solicitor to provide valuable legal advice.
-Your solicitor can help you decide how to divide who owns what percentage of the house.
+If your lender does agree to add your partner onto your mortgage, you may need to hire a solicitor to provide legal advice.
+Your solicitor can help you decide how to divide up the ownership of the house.

-Although it’s not nice to think about, working out percentages of the house will prove useful should you split up in the future and need to sell the property.
-You might be charged a fee by the solicitor for their help, and so should take this into account when making your decision.
+Working out percentages of the ownership of the house will prove useful should you split up in the future and need to sell the property.
+You might be charged a fee by the solicitor for their help, so you should take this into account when making your decision.

 The two ways properties are normally shared: